siavava/portfolio/content/blog/posts/systems/test2/index.md

 ---
-title: Altair > Blog
-heading: Reward Design in Reinforcement Learning
+title: Reward Design in Reinforcement Learning
 description: Everything about Reward Design in RL.
 category:
   - systems